 At the federal level, the main taxes include income tax, corporate tax, value-added tax (VAT), capital gains tax, and inheritance tax.
 Each of these taxes funds public services and infrastructure.
 On a local level, property owners are subject to the IMI (Imposto Municipal sobre Imóveis), which is based on the value of their property.

-Who has to pay taxes in Portugal?
+Who in Portugal has to pay taxes?

-So, how do you know if you're considered a taxpayer in Portugal?
-Your tax liability as an expat in Portugal depends on your residency status, which is defined by how much time you spend living and working in Portugal each year.
+portugal taxing systemSo, how do you know if you're considered a taxpayer in Portugal?
+Determining your residency status directly impacts your Portugal tax for expats, influencing which income is taxable, which is defined by how much time you spend living and working in Portugal each year.

 If you are in Portugal for 183 or more days in a single calendar year, you will typically be considered a Portuguese tax resident.